-From the 6th to the 8th centuries, there was a renewed interest in Celtic and British-Roman art in the British islands, undisturbed by the Barbarian invasions.
+An exception is represented by the British islands from the 6th to the 8th century, undisturbed by the Barbarian invasions, where we can find a renewed interest in Celtic and British-Roman art.
 The Anglo-Saxons learnt this technique and developed it through their goldsmithing art into a new style of insular cloisonné enamel decoration.
 Complex figures will not appear before the end of the 8th century.

 A noteworthy example of this art is the Sutton Hoo burial ship (England, 7th century), where the excavations have made it possible to find wonderful gold filigree and cloisonné works decorated with red garnet and, more importantly, Roman millefiori glass re-used as enamel, mainly for the blue decorations.

 Shoulder clasps from the burial ship of Sutton Hoo (7th century)